The Top 5 Challenges That Hold Companies Back from Leveraging NPS Data to Develop and Improve Products

 4) These companies might struggle to get real, honest feedback.

-Some companies might find that their customers are not properly incentivized to provide useful feedback on products and services.
-However, small campaigns that offer tangible incentives such as discounted products or services, or even gift cards for participating customers, can prove to be well worth the ROI.
+Some companies might find that they don’t adequately incentivize customers to provide useful feedback on products and services.
+However, small campaigns that offer tangible incentives, such as discounted products or services, can be very effective.
+Even gift cards for participating customers can yield a strong return on investment.

 5) These companies are unable to centralize the data.

 Some organizations might have issues with organizing feedback data in one centralized location.
 After all, what’s the point in even collecting feedback if the data received is such a mess that it’s not able to inform business decisions?
-By implementing a tool that allows a company to not only collect feedback data, but to organize it and uniquely report on it, the entire feedback process is simplified, streamlined, and made more efficient.
+Implementing a tool that collects feedback data can greatly benefit a company.
+Such a tool not only organizes the data but also provides unique reporting features.
+This approach simplifies, streamlines, and enhances the efficiency of the entire feedback process.

 Click here to learn more about NPS, and to get started with NPS collection immediately, be sure to download our ready to use NPS template!